sb-campbell/skill-samples/README.md

 This Bash script demonstrates utilization of the OCI Cloud CLI to extract current compute instance inventories by tenancy and compartment including hostnames, associated VNICs, IPs, subnets and domains.

-The resulting JSON output is parsed using JQuery-like syntax and processed into double-proxied (2x bastion/jump hosts) SSH config files, ansible inventories and /etc/hosts configs.

 ### [Bash, Vagrant, VirtualBox, Oracle RDBMS (dual-node Data Guard Physical Stand-by Databases)](./bash-oracle-vagrant/)

 This project demonstrates the utilization of Vagrant to create a local dual-node VirtualBox VM cluster hosting Oracle databases in a Data Guard physical standby configuration.